alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 - The overview of a token's holder wallets that have transferred freely between themselves, instead of buying directly from an exchange.
 There are two types of token transfers included in this definition:
   - A) SOL
   - B) The token of interest
-- The specific data to be analyzed includes total number of active clusters, total percentage held in active clusters, number of wallets per cluster, and more.
+- The specific data to be analyzed includes total percentage held in active clusters, number of wallets per cluster, and more.
 - You can learn more about clusters in this documentation from Bubblemaps.

 Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.